 How do I use this hair growth oil?

 Jojoba can be utilised in lots of different ways.
-Including it as an ingredient in homemade soaps, shampoos and conditions are all good ways, but take a bit of experience with homemade crafts.
+Including it as an ingredient in soap recipes, shampoos and conditions are all good ways, but take a bit of experience with homemade crafts.
 To really get the full benefit from this oil, just work a few drops into your scalp and hair right from the bottle.
 Because Jojoba works like natural skin oil, you don’t need to worry about it looking greasy after (providing you haven’t used too much).
 If you hair is damaged, trying working a bit more of the oil into the hair and leaving it overnight.
 This should repair some of the damage and restore the look and lustre of your hair.

 Argan oil is an amber coloured liquid made by pressing the kernels of the Argan tree.
 It is highly prized and a rather expensive oil, but has many fantastic properties for our hair and skin.
 You may have heard it referred to as ‘liquid gold’, and it really is both in price and quality.
 Of all the oils I will mention in this article, this one has the highest price tag, so consider this before attempting to implement it as a weekly hair treatment.
 You could blend it with one of the other two carrier oils I’ve mentioned on this page to prolong its use.